niplav/iqisa/doc/documentation.md

 ### Minimal Example

+Note that there is not yet a package for iqisa, and you need to be in the directory with the datasets to load them.
+Sorry about that, I intend to fix it.

 The minimal steps for getting started with the library are quite simple.
 Here's the code for loading the data from the Good Judgment Project prediction markets: